ariedel/lacewing/README.md

 ----------------------------------------------------------------

-This git repository also contains Moving_Group_all_prelim.csv, the calibration of LACEwING used in Riedel (2015) conference proceedings, Faherty et al. (2016), Bartlett et al. (2016).
+This git repository also contains Moving_Group_all_prelim.csv, the calibration of LACEwING used in Riedel (2016) conference proceedings and Faherty et al. (2016).
 It is included for the purposes of reproducibility of results.
 To use it, rename the file to Moving_Group_all.csv

 Its differences are:
 * It considers the Pleiades open cluster (not within 100 pc) and the Hercules-Lyra moving group (does not seem to be real)